Lynk4/AWS/host a website on amazons3/README.md

 ### This project took me around 15-20 minutes to complete.

-Breakdown of Time Spent:
+***Breakdown of Time Spent:***
-✅  Creating the S3 Bucket & Uploading Files - 5 minutes
+✅  Creating the S3 Bucket & Uploading Files - 5 minutes.

-✅  Enabling Static Website Hosting - 2 minutes
+✅  Enabling Static Website Hosting - 2 minutes.

-✅  Fixing Access Issues - 403 Error, ACLs, Bucket Policy) - 7 minutes
+✅  Fixing Access Issues - 403 Error, ACLs, Bucket Policy) - 7 minutes.

 ✅  Testing & Verifying Website Accessibility - 3-5 minutes.

 #### How I Set Up an S3 Bucket

 Creating an S3 bucket took me just a few seconds.
 The process is almost instantaneous, as AWS provisions the bucket immediately after you specify a  unique name, select a region, and configure optional settings like versioning, encryption, or ACLs.